Luke0133/The-Assembly-Gauntlet/README.md

 ```
 ## Keyboard Interface

-The [same tutorial](https://youtu.be/2BBPNgLP6_s) also helped us with the keyboard interface, where the KDMMIO
-address was loaded and read to see whether the player was giving any input and, afterwards, which key was
-being pressed.
-Since the keys are assotiated with ASCII characters, they are case sensitive (_since 'A' is 65
-and 'a' is 97_).
-Using a [macro](#about-macros) we quickly made every key check possible, which sent the
-program to an specific label to process that input.
+The [same tutorial](https://youtu.be/2BBPNgLP6_s) also helped us with the keyboard interface, where the KDMMIO address was loaded and read to see whether the player was giving any input and, afterwards, which key was being pressed.
+Since the keys are assotiated with ASCII characters, they are case sensitive (_since 'A' is 65 and 'a' is 97_).
+Using a [macro](#about-macros) we quickly made every key check possible, which sent the program to an specific label to process that input.
 The results are as following:

+#### Example 2:
 ```
 ####################      INPUT CHECK       ######################
 #								 #